 - A completed application form.

 - A two-page briefing on a topic that you think would be of current interest to Parliamentarians.
 The topic should be outside of your immediate area of research expertise.
 The briefing should be completed using the briefing template and should not contain your name or any other identifying details.
 Please see the application pack for more information about the two-page sample briefing and some tips for writing it.

-Please email your two-page briefing and completed approval form to Will Seccombe at email@example.com before 23:59 on 25th June 2023.
+Please email your two-page briefing and completed approval form to Charlotte Wessels at email@example.com before 23:59 on 25th June 2023.
 Interviews will be held on Monday 14th August 2023.

 How will Coronavirus affect my fellowship?

 Recruiting for Fellowships will continue as normal.
 Interviews will take place remotely.
 We have the capacity to ensure that all work can be carried out remotely, but regular office working may be possible by the time the Fellowship commences.